DevMountain/react-axios/README.md

 * Open `src/ducks/workspaceReducer.js`.
   * Create a `GET_CUSTOMER` action type.
   * Create a `getCustomer` action creator.
+    * This action creator should have an `id` parameter.
-    * This action creator should have a `promise` parameter.
+    * This action creator should create a variable called `promise` that creates a promise using `axios.get` and the `apiURL`.
+      * This promise should capture the response and return the data of the response.
     * This action creator should return an object with a type equal to `GET_CUSTOMER` and a payload equal to `promise`.
   * Create a `GET_CUSTOMER + _'PENDING'` case:
     * This case should return a new object with the following state: